Document Owner | People and Culture |

 3.2 |

-meet their legal obligation as an Officer, to exercise due diligence and apply the Six Pillars of Due Diligence for Principals, as far as reasonably practicable |
+meet their legal obligations as an Officer to exercise due diligence and apply Principal Due Diligence, as far as reasonably practicable |

 ||